Abstract

 Real world experimental setup.

-1. Performance on T-Shirt Fold (TSF) on Various T-Shirt.
+1. Performance on T-Shirt Fold on Various T-Shirt.

 Example 1